Lemuel Shattuck

-Lemuel Shattuck (15 October 1793, Ashby, Massachusetts – 17 January 1859, Boston, Massachusetts) was a Boston politician, historian, bookseller and publisher.
+Lemuel Shattuck (15 October 1793, in Ashby, Massachusetts – 17 January 1859, in Boston, Massachusetts) was an American educator, politician, historian, bookseller, and publisher.
+He is best known for promoting statistical studies of populations, including setting up a system in Massachusetts that became a model, and planning the interview schedules for the federal Census of 1850.

 Biography

-He taught at Troy and Albany, NY and from 1818 to 1821 at the frontier outpost of Detroit, Michigan Territory at a Lancastrian School.
-He was a merchant in Concord, Massachusetts, from 1823 until 1833.
-He was elected a member of the American Antiquarian Society in 1831.
-He was afterward a bookseller and publisher in Boston, a member of the Boston City Council, and for several years a representative in the Massachusetts House of Representatives.
-In 1844 he was one of the founders of the New England Historic Genealogical Society, and he was its vice president for five years.
+Shattuck taught at Troy and Albany, and from 1818 to 1821, he was at the frontier outpost of Detroit, where he taught at a Lancasterian school affiliated with the Catholepistemiad, which later became known as the University of Michigan.

+Shattuck became a merchant as a bookseller and publisher in Concord, Massachusetts, in 1823 and was elected as a member of the American Antiquarian Society in 1831.
+He was a member of the Boston City Council and served for several years as a representative in the Massachusetts House of Representatives.
+In 1844, he co-founded the New England Historic Genealogical Society, serving as its vice president for five years.
 He was also a member of various similar societies.